Ateek2/TF2-strange-hud-counter/README.md

 # how to use it ?

-download the source and put the strangehud.smx to plugin and done you just need to use a strange weapons on TF2
+download the source and put the strangehud.smx in plugin and done you just need to use a strange weapons on TF2

 # for dev